unosquare/tenantcore/README.md

 # TenantCore

-TenantCore is an OWIN Middleware that it can help to resolve tenants, by request's hostname for example.
-You can create your own
-Tenant's resolver or use the default one.
+TenantCore is an OWIN Middleware that it can help to resolve tenants, a multitenancy middleware, by request's hostname for example or by any resolver.
+You can create your own Tenant's resolver or use the default one.
 The tenant can have a database connection string or any property that you need.

 To start you need to setup the Resolver and Tenants in your OWIN AppBuilder, for example: